sparkfun/SparkFun_GNSSDO/docs/introduction.md

 ??? note ":material-weather-pouring:&nbsp;Selecting an Outdoor Enclosure"

-	The RTK mosaic-X5 comes in a beautiful custom extruded aluminum enclosure, with machined end panels and matching stickers.
+	The RTK mosaic-T comes in a beautiful custom extruded aluminum enclosure, with machined end panels and matching stickers.
 The slotted flanges make it easy to install and secure the enclosure in many locations.
-But the enclosure only provides limited protection against the ingress of dust and water; it is IP42.
+But the enclosure only provides limited protection against the ingress of dust and water; it is designed to IP42.
 So, if you are going to permanently install it up on the roof too, you're going to need a suitable weatherproof box.
 We found a good one - the [Orbit 57095](https://www.orbitonline.com/products/gray-outdoor-timer-cabinet) - also available from [Amazon](https://www.amazon.com/Orbit-57095-Weather-Resistant-Outdoor-Mounted-Controller/dp/B000VYGMF2) - back when we put together our very first [DIY GNSS Reference Station](https://learn.sparkfun.com/tutorials/how-to-build-a-diy-gnss-reference-station#mini-computer-setup-option-1).

 	<div class="grid" markdown>